mlcheng/js-binding/README.md

 And bind that instead.

+Additionally, it is highly recommended to bind all data using one call to `iqwerty.binding.Model()`.
+It is not *necessary*, but if you encounter problems, try this first.

 ## Advanced usage
-There are a few ways you can bind data using the iQwerty data binding library.
+There are a few more ways you can bind data using the iQwerty data binding library.
 Keeping the `person` object as an example

 ```javascript
 let person = {